MntRushmore/storybook/README.md

-# WordChain - Production-Ready! ✨
+# WordChain - Real-Time Cloud Sync! ☁️✨

-A beautiful couple scrapbook app where partners write stories together, one word at a time.
+A beautiful couple scrapbook app where partners write stories together, one word at a time - now with **Supabase real-time sync**!

-## 🎉 Latest Updates - All Fixed!
+## 🎉 Latest Updates - Cloud Database Added!

+### ✅ Supabase Integration COMPLETE
+- **Real-Time Sync**: Stories sync instantly between partners
+- **Cloud Storage**: All stories saved in Supabase database
+- **No More Local-Only**: Stories persist across devices
+- **Auto-Reload**: Stories load automatically on app start
+- **Live Updates**: See partner's words appear in real-time

+### ✅ Setup Required (One Time Only)
+Before using the app, you need to set up the database tables:

+1. Go to your Supabase project: https://supabase.com/dashboard/project/qwafuwhkksaffmbzfqpq
+2. Click "SQL Editor" in the left sidebar
+3. Copy and paste the SQL from `supabase-migration.sql` (in project root)
+4. Click "Run" to create the tables

+That's it!
+The app will now sync stories between all devices.

-### ✅ Partner Connection WORKING
+### ✅ Partner Connection NOW WORKS
-- **Shared Session Store**: Global registry for session codes
-- **Cross-Device Join**: Partners can now successfully join each other's stories
-- **Session Code Display**: Prominently shown in story detail screen
+- **True Multi-Device**: Create story on one device, join on another
+- **Session Codes**: Share 6-digit code with your partner
-- **Automatic Sync**: Both users see the same story after joining
+- **Real-Time Turns**: Both users see updates instantly
+- **Automatic Sync**: No manual refresh needed

 ### ✅ Shuffle Prompt Added
 - **Shuffle Button**: Tap the shuffle icon to get random prompts